fleetofthemalden/fleetofthemalden-legacy/README.md

 Create a calendar view with linked workouts for each team.
 (Completed September 2013) Create an interface to allow captains to add/delete workouts to the calendar.
-(Completed September 2013) Make secure login for captains for add/delete page. (semi-secure) Update database to include all information. (completed October 2013)
+(Completed September 2013) Make secure login for captains for add/delete page.
+(Completed January 2014) Update database to include all information. (completed October 2013) 3.1: add ability to change password

 Launched October 2013
 _

-Phase 4: Expected December 2013
+Phase 4: Expected March 2014

 Implement a feedback system to allow users to rate the difficulty of the workout. (completed October 2013) Server necessary to handle requests is already implemented.